 What is FCR?

-For these reasons, FCR is an important KPI for your customer support/contact center.
+It therefore is an important KPI for your customer support/contact center.

 How to measure FCR?

-c.
 Speech analytics.
 Speech analytics is an accurate, impartial way to check your resolutions.
 If your agent asks: Have I fully resolved your query?
 Your speech analytics will automatically login positive responses (“yes”, “mm..hmm”, “sure”, “of course” etc) as a resolved call, and any other response as an unresolved call.

 Of course, you can also combine the above methods to identify resolutions accurately.

-The third step in determining your FCR is deciding which channels to monitor.
 Sometimes the first phone call is an escalation.
 The customer may already have contacted you via your chat window, email or social media.
 Or if they were disappointed with a phone conversation, they may revert to email.
 Monitor all your channel for the “first calls” and “follow ups”

-How to improve First Call Resolution?
+How to improve First Call Resolution

 Ozonetel has helped its clients achieve Industry Leading FCRs of 85%.
 Know more about our solutions here.